 Planning to spend your summer lounging on the beach, playing by the pool and flirting your way into all the best bars?
 Us, too.
 But lacklustre hair is a big holiday no-no. Not only will the sun fade vibrant pigments, but heat and harmful rays will dry out your mane faster than you can say pina colada!
-Save your summer with Ultrasun UV Hair Protector, which will lock in colour and protect your hair from damaging UV rays, salt water and heat styling.
-This holiday must-have will keep your colour gleaming and your waves bouncy.
+You could try finding some scalp specific SPF, but our fave way to protect coloured hair is with the Style Freedom Workable Hairspray with built in UV protection.
+This holiday must-have will keep your colour gleaming while holding those bouncy waves in place.

 It’s no secret that chlorine and hair dye are not best pals – especially if you’ve opted for an ice-queen bleach blonde.
 Chlorine reacts with the chemicals in dye and can leave you looking more Grinch than goddess!
 The best way to avoid a nasty green tinge is to cover up with a swimming cap – but when that isn’t possible, or you simply don’t want to (hello, hot lifeguard!), you can create a barrier between your hair and the water by wetting it in the shower first and applying a generous amount of leave-in conditioner before sweeping it up into a high twisted bun.
 Post-pool, refresh and revive your hair by washing it with Superdrug Colour Enhance Golden Blonde, to add richness and depth, and to counteract fading.